okfde/okfn.de/content/projekte/eiti.en.md

 cta_text: |-

 more_text: |-
-  More detailed information on EITI targets, requirements and the implementation process in fellow EITI countries can be found at www.eiti.org
+  More detailed information on EITI targets, requirements and the implementation process in fellow EITI countries can be found at the <a href="www.eiti.org">website</a> of D-EITI.

 ---
 The global Extractive Industries Transparency Initiative (EITI) advocates greater financial transparency and accountability in the extractive sector.